 Change directory to your home directory. # Remember, ~ means your home directory cd ~ # Check to see your current working directory pwd # You should be in /home/PUNetID # Let's see what time it is date # Let's see the files and directories in your home directory.
 15 # Let's see all the files, including those that start with a dot ls -a # Let's see some more information about those files and directories # The -1 option (dash ell) displays the long entry for the file or # directory ls -1 # Let's see who else has a home directory on this machine # the .. (period period) means to look in the directory above the # current directory # In this case, that is the directory /home. ls -1 .. # In this view, you also see the permissions of the directories. # your home directory is marked as # drwx-----# which means d: directory # rwx: the owner can read, write, and execute, # ---: (middle three dashes) the group has no permissions # ---: (rightmost three dashes) the world has no permissions # These permissions allow you access to your home directory but # no one else has access.
-You can notice the group is listed in the # middle of the line, users. # Check to make sure you are still in your home directory.
+You can notice the group is listed in the # middle of the line, users. # Use the groups command to see which groups you are a member of groups

+Check to make sure you are still in your home directory.
 Using # ls does not move you even if you use the .. option.